gdancik/CSC-202/assignments.md

 exclude_from_nav: false
 ---

+{% comment %}
 * Course Setup
 <a data-toggle="collapse" data-target="#css">(Click to expand/hide)</a>
 <div markdown="1" id = "css" class = "collapse" style = "margin:0px">
-- Instructions
+{% endcomment %}

+* Course Setup
-    * Sign up for your zyBook at http://zybooks.com using your Eastern e-mail address.
+    * Sign up for your zyBook at <a href = "https://zybooks.com">https://zybooks.com</a>  using your Eastern e-mail address.
 The zyBook code can be found in the syllabus.
-    * Sign up for Piazza using your Eastern e-mail address.
+    * Sign up for <a href = "https://piazza.com">Piazza</a> using your Eastern e-mail address.
 You will be getting an e-mail with more information shortly.
-    * Install the necessary software for your personal computer (instructions under Course Information)
+    * Install the Anaconda Individual Distribution on your personal computer by following the instructions under Course Information.
+You do not need to install any Python modules at this time.
+{% comment %}
 </div>
 * Chapter 1 zyBook Participation, Challenge Activities, and Labs (Due: Friday, 09/06/2019)
 * Chapter 2 zyBook Participation, Challenge Activities, and Labs (Due: Wednesday, 09/11/2019)